smilodon76/RXOS-amdOS-zergpool/README.md

 save and type $ allow to start miner.

+change the hashrate in the same format. otherwise the profitability will not work properly. if there is a big discrepancy between the calculated and the real profit, it is because the hashrate is not enough to find blocks in a reasonable time. the more they use this operating system the closer the profits will be to the estimated

 in zergpool the profitability seen in the output of the miner is calculated with the zergpool api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts put all the algorithms to 0

 # for other coins and pools